Skip to main content

 Wrap operations in try/catch for robust error handling:

-export default defineThreadEndpoint(async (req, { instance, metadata }) => {
+export default defineThreadEndpoint(async (req, state) => {

 try {

-const { messages } = await instance.getMessages();
+const { messages } = await state.getMessages();

 // Process messages...